bnattes/riskblitz/README.md

 ## How it works
 The program takes 2 arguments:
-1. Number of attaking troops
+1. Number of attacking troops
 2. Number of defending troops

 The maximum available troops will be used for each battle (i.e. up to 3 for attack, and up to 2 for defence), and the battles will continue until one side has 0 troops left.